Switchgrass as a Biomass Crop

 Key messages:

-• Switchgrass is a tall-growing, warm-season, perennial C4 grass native to North America.
-It grows in small dense clumps and is capable of producing high biomass yields with low inputs, grows well on marginal land, and tolerates a wide range of conditions.
+• Switchgrass is a fast-growing, perennial C4 grass native to North America.
+It grows in small dense clumps and can produce moderate to high biomass yields with low inputs, tolerating a wide range of conditions.

-• It takes approximately 2-4 years to mature and can remain productive for 15-20 years depending on crop management, soil type, climate and variety.
-Average yields of 7.57 to 12.72 dry tonnes per ha is achievable in the UK depending on management and harvest time.
+• Switchgrass takes approximately 2-4 years to mature and can remain productive for 15-20 years depending on crop management, soil type, climate, and variety.
+There have been few switchgrass trials in the UK but yields of 4 to 14 tonnes per ha have been reported on experimental field sites.

-• Switchgrass has several uses and benefits including control of soil erosion, forage for livestock, wildlife habitat and feedstock for biofuels.
+• Switchgrass has several uses and benefits including control of soil erosion, forage for livestock, wildlife habitat and as a biomass feedstock.

 Type: Technical Article